Hungary's OTP to step up lending to farmers in war-torn Ukraine - NewsBreak

 Hungary's OTP to step up lending to farmers in war-torn Ukraine

-BUDAPEST (Reuters) - OTP Bank will step up lending to Ukraine’s farmers this year under a Kyiv-backed programme to help them overcome financing problems due to the Russian invasion, an executive at the Hungarian bank told Reuters.
+BUDAPEST, May 20 (Reuters) - OTP Bank (OTPB.BU) will step up lending to Ukraine's farmers this year under a Kyiv-backed programme to help them overcome financing problems due to the Russian invasion, an executive at the Hungarian bank told Reuters.

 Central Europe's largest independent lender, which is also present in Russia, has started scaling back its activity there as part of plans for a possible exit, with its chief executive saying prospects for the Russian economy were "not very bright".